top of page

 Accidental Life Policies

-Accidental Life insurance is best suited for individuals with dangerous jobs or high risk lifestyles who are seeking low cost supplemental protection against unexpected death by accidental cause.
-Generally added onto other policies, these policies ONLY result in a death claim when the insured individual dies from an accident or from injuries sustained during an accident within a predetermined timeframe afterwards.
-These policies sometimes also include a Dismemberment clause which will provide a living benefit if the insurance suffers certain serious injuries due to an accident; such as loss of limb, sight, or hearing.
-Accidental Death Insurance policies will not pay out for death by illness, natural causes, or most medical conditions making it an incomplete substitute for standard life insurance.
+Accidental Life insurance may be appropriate for individuals with dangerous jobs or high risk lifestyles who are seeking low cost supplemental protection against unexpected death by accidental cause.
+Generally added onto other policies, these policies only result in a death claim when the insured individual dies from an accident or from injuries sustained during an accident within a predetermined timeframe afterwards.
+These policies sometimes also include a Dismemberment clause which may offer a living benefit if the insured suffers certain serious injuries due to an accident; such as loss of limb, sight, or hearing.
+Accidental Death Insurance policies will not pay out for death by illness, natural causes, or most medical conditions.
+Meaning it should not be considered a substitute for standard life insurance.

 Accidental Life Key Points:

-Accident Only Coverage: Death benefits payable only upon death by accidental causes.
+• Accident Only Coverage: Death benefits payable only upon death by accidental cause.

-Adorable Supplemental OptionL Typically much cheaper than traditional life insurance, often used to enhance existing coverage.
+• Affordable Supplemental Option: Typically lower cost than traditional life insurance, often used to enhance existing coverage.

-Limitations: Does not pay for deaths cause by illness, drug overdose, suicide, or natural decline—making it insufficient for complete coverage.
+• Limitations: Generally does not pay for deaths caused by illness, drug overdose, suicide, or natural decline; exclusions vary by policy.

-Benefits Can Decrease: Many Accidental Policies decrease their benefits after a certain age when physical decline increases the risks of accidents.
+• Benefits Can Decrease: Benefits may decrease after a certain age when physical decline increases the risks of accidents—depending on insurer and policy design.

 bottom of page